exosite/lib_exoedge_mqtt_subscriber_python/README.rst

 This becomes especially useful in systems where data is published to a local MQTT broker, such as the Multitech LoRaWAN system.
 In this system, LoRa nodes publish data to MQTT topics on the local ``mosquitto`` daemon (e.g. ``lora/<mac-address>/down``).

+The basic design behind this "source" is that each channel is effectively a different topic on the local broker.

 Install
 #########